TheAirBlow/BasedKrita/README.md

 - Undo and redo statistics saved per document

 ## Installation
-1. Click Code -> Download ZIP
+1. Click Code -> Download ZIP and open it in 7z or WinRAR
-2. Copy `basedkrita` and `basedkrita.desktop`
+2. Open Krita
-3. Open Krita
+3. Click Settings -> Manage Resources...
-4. Click Settings -> Manage Resources...
+4. Click Open Resource Folder
-5. Click Open Resource Folder
+5. Open the `pykrita` folder
-6. Open the `pykrita` folder and paste into it
+6. Extract `basedkrita` and `basedkrita.desktop` from the archive into that folder
 7. Restart Krita
 8. Click Settings -> Configure Krita...
 9. Click Python Plugin Management